unoplatform/uno/doc/articles/using-uno-ui.md

 }
 ```

-In case your `FontFamily` value does not contain `#`, we fall back to the font file name.
+In case your `FontFamily` value does not contain `#`, Uno falls back to the font file name.
 Hence for:

 ```xml
 <Setter Property="FontFamily"